2020 WNBA draft: Lottery chances

 The lottery was won by the New York Liberty, who had the best chance to win the lottery.
 The Dallas Wings were awarded the second pick, followed by the Indiana Fever and finally the Atlanta Dream.

+Note: Team selected for the No. 1 pick noted in bold text.

 Eligibility

 Under the current collective bargaining agreement (CBA) between the WNBA and its players union, draft eligibility for players not defined as "international" requires the following to be true: